 \section{Introduction}

-The idea of spatial coupling emerged in the coding context from the study of Low-Density Parity-Check Convolutional (LDPCC) codes.
-LDPCC codes were introduced by Felstr{\"{o}}m and Zigangirov \cite{FeZ99}.
+The idea of spatial coupling emerged in the coding context from the study of Low-Density Parity-Check Convolutional (LDPCC) codes which were introduced by Felstr{\"{o}}m and Zigangirov \cite{FeZ99}.
 We refer the reader to \cite{EnZ99, ELZ99, LTZ01, TSSFC04} as well as to the introduction in \cite{KRU10} which contains an extensive review.
-It has long been known that LDPCC codes outperform their block coding counterparts \cite{SLCZ04, LSZC10, LSZC05}.
-Subsequent work isolated and identified the key system structure which is responsible for this improvement.
+A critical discovey was the observation that LDPCC codes can outperform their block coding counterparts \cite{SLCZ04, LSZC10, LSZC05}.
+Subsequent work isolated and identified the key system structure that is responsible for this improvement.

-In particular, it was conjectured in \cite{KRU10} that spatially coupled systems exhibit BP threshold behavior corresponding to the MAP threshold behavior of uncoupled component system.
+It was conjectured in \cite{KRU10} that spatially coupled systems exhibit BP threshold behavior corresponding to the MAP threshold behavior of uncoupled component system.
 This phenomenon was termed ``threshold saturation" and a rigorous proof of the threshold saturation phenomenon over the BEC and regular LDPC ensembles was given.
 The proof was generalized to all binary-input memoryless output-symmetric (BMS) channels in \cite{KRU12}.
 From these results it follows that universal capacity-achieving codes for BMS channels can be constructed by spatially coupling regular LDPC codes.
-Spatial coupling has also been successfully applied to the CDMA multiple-access channel \cite{ScT11,TTK11}, to compressed sensing \cite{KP10,KMSSZ11,DMM,DJM11}, to the Slepian-Wolf coding problem \cite{YPN11}, to models in statistical physics \cite{HMU11a,HMU11b}, and to many other problems in communications, statistical physics and computer science, see \cite{KRU12} for a review.
+Spatial coupling has also been successfully applied to the CDMA multiple-access channel \cite{ScT11,TTK11}, to compressed sensing \cite{KP10,KMSSZ11,DMM,DJM11}, to the Slepian-Wolf coding problem \cite{YPN11}, to models in statistical physics \cite{HMU11a,HMU11b}, and to many other problems in communications and computer science, see \cite{KRU12} for a review.